Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    * applications directing DNS traffic by default to a limited subset of resolvers, see (#applicationspecific-resolver-selection)

-  An increased proportion of the global DNS resolution traffic being served by only a few entities means that the privacy considerations for end users are highly dependent on the privacy policies and practices of those entities.
+  An increased proportion of the global DNS resolution traffic being served by only a few entities means that the privacy considerations for users are highly dependent on the privacy policies and practices of those entities.
 Many of the issues around centralization are discussed in [@centralisation-and-data-sovereignty].